asdweb22/Three-tier-kubernetes-project/README.md

 ```

 ![image](https://github.com/user-attachments/assets/0a33d0fc-411c-4958-8f3a-6b53fefe6c34)
- Note: when u run command get pods, then you can see your POD will be in pending state because, we have to apply secrete file.
+ <h5>Note:</h5>  when u run command get pods, then you can see your POD will be in pending state because, we have to apply secrete file.